turingschool/enums-exercises/README.md

 For example, you should work on `map_pattern_test.rb` followed by `map_test.rb` Upon completing that, you should do `select_pattern_test.rb` and then `select_test.rb` and so forth.

+__Recommended Workflow__

+Here's how we recommend you work through the exercises:

+* Open your text editor with two panes (left and right)
+* In the left pane, open the pattern file like `map_pattern_test.rb`
+* In the right pane, open the matching file like `map_test.rb`
+* Run the `map_pattern_test.rb` and solve the first exercise
+* Run the `map_test.rb` and solve the same exercise
+* Repeat for each matching pair of exercises
+* Commit your solutions after finishing each file

 ## Contributing Patches